NTM Infections Lawyer

 Medical Malpractice Statute of Limitations

-In Missouri, the statute of limitations to file a medical malpractice claim is two years from the date the injury first occurred.
+In Missouri, the statute of limitations to file a medical malpractice claim is two years from the date the personal injury first occurred.
 This means that you may not have much time to put a lawsuit together given how long symptoms of NTM take to show themselves.
 It is possible to have the statute extended due to these circumstances by claiming that you could not have possibly known you were infected the day the disease was theoretically acquired.

 A couple more exceptions apply; if the patient is less than 18 years old, then they have until they are 20 to file a malpractice claim, regardless of how many years removed they are from that age.
 Also, if the claim is being made because proper warning of a potential risk was not given, then the time starts from the date the injury was discovered, rather than when it first occurred.
 This will give more time to file a claim.

 If you or a loved one has been infected by NTM and m. chimaera, call Fowler Pickert Eisenmenger Norfleet.
 You’ll need the help of an experienced and knowledgeable Kansas City medical malpractice attorney in order to receive fair compensation.
 Your initial consultation is free, and we take pride in offering a personal touch to our services, so that you’ll know we truly care about your case.